mackurzawa/crusoe-cookbook/content/experiment-tracking/README.md

 ### Environment Variables

-Set the required environment variables to access W&B and save model artifacts:
+Set the necessary environment variables to access Weights & Biases and save model artifacts.
+Follow the instructions [here](https://docs.wandb.ai/support/find_api_key/) to find your API key.
+For a complete list of environment variables, refer to the [documentation](https://docs.wandb.ai/guides/track/environment-variables/):

 ```bash
 WANDB_API_KEY=
 WANDB_LOG_MODEL=checkpoint
 ```

 ### Logging in

 Log in to W&B: